 millions of viewers in Canada started enjoying American Outdoors.

-Today, American Outdoors airs to a little over 48 million viewers in the United States
+Today, in 2023, American Outdoors airs to a little over 48 million viewers in the United States

 and Puerto Rico.
 We cover backpacking, cycling, camping, fishing, hiking and more.